mkeeneth/pomodoro-clock-react/README.md

 https://learn.freecodecamp.org/front-end-libraries/front-end-libraries-projects/build-a-pomodoro-clock

 it was build using React and Bootstrap.
+Adding various CI, test coverage and build tools.